-Theories and practice of addiction focuses on knowledge and skills needed for the development and implementation of theories of addiction counseling, treatment approaches and procedures, prevention, and recovery maintenance in the addictions field.
-Emphasis is placed on selection and utilization evidence-based practice.
+Theories and practice of addiction focuses on knowledge and skills needed for the development and implementation of theories of addiction counseling, treatment approaches, and procedures, prevention, and recovery maintenance in the addictions field.
+Emphasis is placed on selection and utilization of evidence-based practices.
+Prerequisite: CHD 635